network-dave/securecrt/README.md

-# securecrt
+# SecureCRT Scripts

-A collection of SecureCRT scripts
+A collection of SecureCRT scripts.